We invite you to join our mailing list to stay current with all the news on Civita the Film.

 Two years later, the Northwest Institute for Architecture and Urban Studies in Italy/Civita Institute (NIAUSI/CI) joined WMF on a mission to put Civita on the international map with a symposium that addressed the hill town’s pressing geological and cultural issues.
 “A conservation master plan and tourism management plan are urgently needed if such an ancient settlement is to weather another century.”

-This Spring (2015) Civita has been assaulted by disastrous landslides.
-Claudio Margottini, an advisor to this film who heads the geological preservation project at Civita, wrote: "A new landslide occurred on the 30th of April, near the foot of the bridge, which caused the closure of part of the road.
-Last week we made an urgent appeal to UNESCO to save Civita and gain its recognition as a UNESCO World Heritage Site.
-This appeal has been supported by many Italian authorities including the former President of the Republic, Giorgio Napolitano, scientists, intellectuals, and artists including directors Giuseppe Tornatore, Bernardo Bertolucci and Nobel Prize winner Dario Fo."
+In the spring of 2015 Civita was assaulted by disastrous landslides.
+Claudio Margottini who heads Civita’s geological preservation project wrote then: "A new landslide occurred near the foot of the bridge, which caused the closure of the road.
+We have made an urgent appeal to UNESCO to save Civita and gain its recognition as a UNESCO World Heritage Site.
+That appeal has been supported by international governments, scientists, intellectuals and artists, including film directors Giuseppe Tornatore, Bernardo Bertolucci and Nobel Prize winner Dario Fo."
+Civita’s nomination was made and the decision as to status will be announced at the UNESCO meeting in September 2023.